near-ndc/gov/framework-v1/ratification-and-election-process.md

 Each account can vote multiple times withing the proposal voting period.
 Each subsequent vote will overwrite the previous one.
 When casting a vote, an account allocates credits equal to his/her voting power to the selected option.

+Examples above assume SWV for quorum.

 Example: if a voter has 10stake and cast vote by selecting _yes_, the smart contract `#yes` counter will increase by 10 and will add the voters' account to the set of account who already voted.
 The proposal passes when **NEAR Supermajority Consent** is met:

-    quorum:    #yes + #no + #abstain>= 0.08 x total_staked_near
+    quorum:    #yes + #no + #abstain >= 0.08 x total_staked_near
     threshold: #yes > 0.6 x (#yes + #no)

 Example of a proposal passing (assuming there are 500 stake in total):